-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on Network, click on Spanning Tree, and click on Protocol. - 3.
+1. Log into your switch management page (see "Access your switch management page" on page 6).

+- 2. Click on Network, click on Spanning Tree, and click on Protocol. - 3.
 Review the settings.
 Click Apply to save changes. - Spanning Tree State: Select the STP state on the device.
-The possible field values are: - Disable Disables STP on the device.
-This is the default value. - Enable Enables STP on the device. - Spanning Tree Mode: Specifies the Spanning Tree Protocol (STP) mode to enable on the switch.
-The possible field values are: - o STP Enables STP 802.1d on the device. - RSTP Enables Rapid STP 802.1w on the device.
-This is the default value. - STP Traps: You may set conditional triggers for automatically exporting logs upon: - STP New Root Trap Triggers when a new STP root is created. - STP Topology Change Trap Triggers when any change in the topology of the STP is detected.
+The possible field values are: - O Disable Disables STP on the device.
+This is the default value. - o Enable Enables STP on the device. - Spanning Tree Mode: Specifies the Spanning Tree Protocol (STP) mode to enable on the switch.
+The possible field values are: - STP Enables STP 802.1d on the device. - RSTP Enables Rapid STP 802.1w on the device.
+This is the default value. - STP New Root Traps: Select the STP Root Trap on the device.
+The possible field values are: - Disable Disables STP Root Trap on the device.
+This is the default value. - Enable Enables STP Root Trap on the device. - STP Topology Change: Select the STP Topology Change on the device.
+The possible field values are: - Disable Disables STP Topology Change on the device.
+This is the default value. - Enable Enables STP Topology Change on the device.